ioccc-src/winner/1998/schweikh1/README.md

 Use `schweikh1.alt` as you would `schweikh1` above.

+Bonus exercise: modify the code to provide a different compiler.

 ## Judges' remarks:

 What does it do?
 It seems to print a list of system headers, perhaps with words after them.
 Curiously, if you look at the list of words defined in a given standard header, they are never printed directly after that header's name.
-Ah-hah!
+Aha!
 It's a conformance test for the standard headers.

 This code is a wonder; it's a wonder that it compiles.
 I wonder